 Badgers children are very fortunate to have the opportunity to go swimming every other week at the local centre in Horley.
 A qualified swimming instructor leads the sessions, supported by school staff who go in the water with the children.
 We feel that this activity is invaluable in raising the children’s self-esteem and confidence as well as providing opportunities to contribute to physiotherapy and occupational therapy programmes.
 A small charge is made for swimming which covers transport and instructor costs.

 There are Before and After School Clubs at Dovers Green and if appropriate levels of staffing can be arranged, children from Badgers are able to attend.
 A charge is made for this facility and more details can be obtained by contacting the School Office

 There are also after- school clubs run both by school staff and external providers.
-Again, providing there is staff available to support the children, they are welcome to attend.
+Again, providing staff are available to support the children, they are welcome to attend.

 Communication with Parents